bruvellu/terebratalia-wnts/wnt.md

 <!--Genes: fz1/2/7, wnt5, wnt16-->

 <!--TODO: Check how cell polarity might regulate CE and jnk roles-->

-This transcriptional subregion expresses the receptor *fz1/2/7* and the ligands *wnt5* and *wnt16*.
-Most notably, *wnt5* is expressed in a different receptor-context compared to the apical lobe where the co-expressed receptor is *fz4*.
-While *fz4* activates the *β-catenin* cascade (canonical Wnt pathway), the cascade signaling in the mantle lobe of *T. transversa* might be mediated by *fz1/2/7*.
-*wnt5* regulates tissue elongation by controlling convergent extension in other animals [see @Loh2016-pz].
-These morphogenetic changes might depend upon the activation of the cell polarity cascade (noncanonical Wnt pathway).
-Our data on the cell polarity components shows *pk* in the mantle, but strong expression of *jnk* which is associated with convergent extension.
-The mantle lobe undergoes dramatic morphogenetic changes during development.
-The tissues grow and elongate forming the mantle in the late larva.
-*wnt5* expression correlates with the growing/elongating mantle lobe, and is expressed at the growing tips of late larva.
-It is therefore possible the developmental mechanism involved in the elongation of the mantle lobe is convergent extension.

 <!--Subregion 5: Anterior portion of the pedicle lobe a region that rounds up.-->
 <!--Genes: fz9/10, wnt1, wnt9, wnt4, wnt10, wnt7-->